Check k-factor assumptions

 Use the adiabatic equation shape to compare fault current, disconnection time, k factor and CPC size as a planning aid.

-For competent review of CPC adequacy where final design still needs current BS 7671 tables and site data.
+For early CPC adequacy checks where final design still needs current BS 7671 tables and site data.

 Field notes